Exiled Russian oligarch Khodorkovsky urges caution using sanctions, but says they are working

-Mikhail Khodorkovsky was in Berlin last week to consult with the German government on the unfolding battle between Russia.
+Mikhail Khodorkovsky was in Berlin last week to consult with the German government on the unfolding battle with Russia.
 Oligarchs have been in particular focus, and Khodorkovsky was a notorious oligarch in the 1990s when he acquired some of Russia’s choicest assets during the infamous loans-for-shares deal with the government in 1995 and 1996.

-His career since then has been a roller coaster ride.
-From being dubbed “the most corrupt oligarch in the most corrupt country in the world” by the New York Times in 1999, he reinvented himself in 2000 as a pioneer of good Russian corporate governance.
+His career since then has been a rollercoaster ride.
+From being dubbed “the most corrupt oligarch in the most corrupt country in the world” by The New York Times in 1999, he reinvented himself in 2000 as a pioneer of good Russian corporate governance.
 The shares in his oil company Yukos became a “tourist stock” as international investors piled into the name, making him one of the richest men in the world under 40.
 “I’m three generations of the Rockefellers in one: the robber barons, the builders and the royalty,” he told this correspondent at the time.

 He transformed again to martyr in 2003, when he was arrested on tax fraud charges and jailed for ten years.
 Yukos was seized by the state, broken up and sold at a series of dodgy auctions to the state-owned oil major Rosneft, making the latter the biggest oil company in the world in the process.